swennemans/building-your-own-reactjs/02-building_basic_vdom/08-adding_state.md

 > For now we leave **efficient** re-rendering for what it is.

-Let's implement a very naive version, to get a feeling for the solution.
+Let's implement another naive version and learn some things along the way:

 ```javascript
 function mountVComponent(vComponent, parentDOMNode) {